 Alternatively, foreign CSOs may exist as companies limited by guarantee under CA 1965.89 One limitation, however, is that it requires its two founding directors to have Malaysia as their primary place of residence.90 The procedures for the registration of foreign companies are extremely similar to the standard form of registration (as described above).91

 One example of an NGO that faced difficulties in obtaining legal registration is Amnesty International’s Malaysia chapter, which remains unregistered despite numerous applications since 1998.
-Its latest application, made in 2006 – the sixth time since 1998 – was rejected by the ROS.92
+Its sixth application since 1998, filed in 2006, was rejected by the ROS.92

 Barriers to Operational Activity